-To be perfectly honest I hadn’t heard of Traditional Scottish tablet before but I’m really glad I’ve heard of it now!
+To be perfectly honest, I hadn’t heard of traditional Scottish Tablet before I came to Scotland, but I’m really glad I’ve heard of it now!

-When I try and explain it to people who’ve never heard of it or tasted it I usually compare it to fudge, and I have heard it called Scottish fudge before, although it has a medium-hard texture rather than soft as a fudge usually does.
+When I try and explain it to people who’ve never heard of it or tasted it, I usually compare it to fudge, and I have heard it called Scottish fudge before, although it has a medium-hard texture rather than soft as a fudge usually does.

-It’s delicious sugary goodness and seriously addictive.
-Not so good for the waistline but definitely the perfect treat when you want something sweet!
+It’s delicious sugary goodness, and seriously addictive.
+Not so good for the waistline, but definitely the perfect treat when you want something sweet!

-Where does tablet come from?
+Where does Tablet come from?

-In Latin American there’s Dulce de Leche en Tabla, then Borstplaat in the Netherlands, and Sucre a la creme in Quebec, Canada.
+In Latin America, there’s Dulce de Leche en Tabla, then Borstplaat in the Netherlands, and Sucre a la creme in Quebec, Canada.
 Sometimes you’ll hear it called Swiss Milk Tablet, but that refers to the type of condensed milk used rather than anything to do with Switzerland.

 However, having now lived in Scotland for years, I have to say I’m most partial to Scottish Tablet!
 It’s become a part of my life here.

 Most weddings I’ve attended feature Tablet after the main meal or as a favour to take home with you, and we even had Tablet on the cake table at our wedding – yes we had a whole cake table don’t judge us!

 It’s often present in hotels/B&B’s as a treat on the tea tray, and there are lots of variations to be found, like Tablet Ice-cream and Tablet Cheesecake.

 Basically, you can’t visit Scotland without trying Tablet!